hashicorp/dev-portal/README.md

 # HashiCorp Developer - developer.hashicorp.com

 Welcome to HashiCorp Developer!
-This is the home for HashiCorp product reference documentation, along with all other kinds of content for our practitioners.
+This is the home for HashiCorp product reference documentation and tutorials for our practitioners.

-## Contributing to the project
+## Developers

-Additional documentation for internal collaborators is located in the [docs directory](./docs/README.md).
+Additional documentation is located in the [docs directory](./docs/README.md).

+## Content Authors

+Please see [this documentation](./src/content/README.md) for contributing content updates to Developer.